 Paramount holds investments in the shares of both public and private companies.
 Any adverse change in the financial position, business or operations of the companies in which Paramount holds an investment may have a material adverse effect on the value of such investments.
 There is no assurance as to the ability of Paramount to sell these investments or the price it would receive if and when it determines to sell such investments.
-Decreases in the value of Paramount's investments or the inability to sell investments could have a material adverse effect on the Company.
+Decreases in the value of Paramount's investments or the inability to sell investments could have a material adverse effect on the Company, including its financial condition and liquidity.